geeksgod/Test_Automation_Python/README.md

 ```console
 pytest -s -v ./testcases/login_py --html=./Reports/demo.html
 ```
-we provide the location where we want the reports to be generate to --html argument
+Preferred directory location should be passed where reports are to be generated as argument for  --html

 * ## Normal execution with generation of allure and html report
 ```console
 pytest -s -v ./testcases/login_py --html=./Reports/demo.html --alluredir=./Reports/allure
 ```
-we provide the location where we want the allure reports to be generate to --alluredir argument
+Preferred directory location should be passed where allure reports are to be generated as argument for  --alluredir

 * ## Parallel execution with generation of allure and html report
 ```console